 We'd like to think that elves also get health insurance -- after all, expending a lot of energy might lead to some clumsy scrapes and scratches.
 But health care is expensive.
 Could it be that they visit an undisclosed Canadian health insurance agency?

-To learn more about Santa's elves and everything Christmas, visit the links on the next page.
+To learn more about Santa's elves and everything Christmas, visit the links below.

 Related HowStuffWorks Articles

 - Santa Claus Quiz